AyahSaad/MrBZU_Langchain_api/README.md

-# MrBZU Langchain API
+💬 MrBZU Langchain API
-This project provides a Flask-based API that integrates Langchain with Firebase Storage and Google Cloud Storage to build a chatbot knowledge base from various document formats.
-It uses OpenAI’s GPT models for question-answering over documents uploaded to Firebase.
+This project provides a Flask-based REST API that integrates Langchain, OpenAI, and Firebase Cloud Storage to build a smart, document-aware chatbot.
+It processes local or cloud-based PDF, TXT, and CSV files to create a searchable knowledge base using vector embeddings.

 🛠️ Features
-Knowledge Base Construction
+📚 Knowledge Base Construction
-Loads PDFs, CSVs, and TXT files from local directories or Firebase Storage, splits text into chunks, creates vector embeddings with OpenAI, and builds a retriever-based QA model.
+Loads PDF, CSV, and TXT files from local directories or Firebase Storage.

+Splits text into chunks using RecursiveCharacterTextSplitter.

+Generates embeddings with OpenAI.

+Creates a retriever-powered QA chain using Langchain.

-Firebase & Google Cloud Storage Integration
+☁️ Firebase & Google Cloud Integration
-Connects to Firebase Storage to upload, download, list, and delete files programmatically.
+Upload, download, list, and delete files from Firebase storage buckets.

-REST API Endpoints
+🌐 REST API Capabilities

-Query the chatbot with user questions
+Query the chatbot with questions based on your documents.

-List files stored in Firebase buckets

-Download file content dynamically from Firebase (supporting PDF, CSV, TXT)

-Delete files both locally and from Firebase

-Update/download files from Firebase storage to local directories
+Dynamically access or delete files from cloud or local storage.

-Rebuild the chatbot knowledge base on demand
+Rebuild and update the knowledge base on demand.

+Supports file format detection and content extraction (PDF, TXT, CSV).

-Security Best Practices
+🔐 Security Best Practices
-Uses environment variables to store sensitive credentials like OpenAI API key and Firebase credentials, avoiding hardcoding secrets in the source code.
+Sensitive credentials (OpenAI API keys, Firebase service account JSON) are stored using environment variables.

+Secrets are not hardcoded or committed to the repository.

 🔧 Technologies Used
 Python 3